-As a CNPP student, you will study full-time in the fall, winter and spring-summer semesters to obtain your degree.
+Courses are scheduled in the fall, winter and spring-summer semesters to obtain your degree.
 You will complete 702 hours of clinical practice experiences in primary care settings with a licensed registered nurse(nurse practitioner).
 (Limited hours may be completed with a primary care physician and a pharmacist.)

 The curriculum is designed based on the philosophy and principles of Primary Health Care: Canadian Nurses Association (2008) Advanced Nursing Practice: A national framework; and the Saskatchewan Registered Nurses’ Association Registered Nurse (Nurse Practitioner) Standards and Core Competencies (2011).

 The curriculum is designed to prepare graduates with the competencies required for initial registration as a RN(NP) as identified by the SRNA and other regulatory bodies across Canada.
 The national Canadian Nurse Practitioners Exam (CNPE) is designed to test graduate knowledge of these competencies.
 After graduating from the program, you will be required to pass the CNPE exam in order to obtain registration as a registered nurse (nurse practitioner) with the SRNA.